Explore the Jorvik Group

 When the Vikings came to raid the coasts of Ireland, people, along with ecclesiastical metalwork and cattle, were portable goods that could be taken off in ships.
 The Annals of Ulster record that in AD 821 Howth, Co.
 Dublin, was raided and ‘a great booty of women was carried away’.
 The Life of Findan, written in the late 9th century, suggests that some slaves were sold on to Viking colonies in Britain, while recent DNA studies suggest that many went to Iceland.

-Our slave trader, who is originally from Norway is shouting at the slave girl from Dublin in Old Norse, to get down from the trading ship that has just docked at the wharf on the River Foss.
-The slave trader is a rich man with expensive looking clothing and jewellery, in contrast to our slave girl who is dressed very simply.
+Our slave trader, who is originally from Norway is shouting at the slave from Dublin in Old Norse, to get down from the trading ship that has just docked at the wharf on the River Foss.
+The slave trader is a rich man with expensive looking clothing and jewellery, in contrast to the slave who is dressed very simply.

 The Blacksmith and his Son